 - Web Services forbids hosting sensitive/private files due to the public-facing nature of the web server.

-- We highly recommend using OneDrive or Dropbox to store sensitive files.
+- We highly recommend using OneDrive or SharePoint to store sensitive files.

 - Web Services take no responsibility for data and/or files that are stored on Web Services websites, and any public exposure becomes the full responsibility of the website owner.